pacuare/docs/python.rst

 .. image:: images/dashboard-python.png

 .. caution::
    Your modifications are not saved between reloads!
-This playground is meant for prototyping -- consider using the :ref:`sdk` for larger projects.
+This playground is meant for prototyping -- consider using the :doc:`sdk` for larger projects.